softwaresaved/distance-consultancy/DeveloperExperienceReview.md

 It would be useful to extend such lists with links to product or component web-sites.

-Provide external depencencies as a table
+Provide external dependencies as a table
 ----------------------------------------

 The developer's manual, Chapter 11.
 Setting up a Computer for Distance Development, p54-59, lists tools required by developers and their versions.
-It could be useful to summarise this, and the links to product or component web-sites in a single table for reference.
+It can be useful to summarise this, and the links to product or component web-sites in a single table for reference.

 ----------------------------------------------------------------------